Bayville, New Jersey

 Bayville is an unincorporated community located within Berkeley Township in Ocean County, New Jersey, United States.
 The area is served as United States Postal Service ZIP Code 08721.
-As of the 2010 United States Census, the population for ZIP Code Tabulation Area (ZCTA) 08721 was 20,512.
+As of the 2010 United States census, the population for ZIP Code Tabulation Area (ZCTA) 08721 was 20,512.
 Central Regional High School is the local high school for the area.

-Bayville is home to Double Trouble State Park, the site of an Ocean Spray cranberry bog.
-The area is said to be haunted by the Jersey Devil.
+Bayville is home to the majority of Double Trouble State Park, where Ocean Spray manages a cranberry bog.
+The area is said to be haunted by the mythical Jersey Devil.

 Bayville received 21 in of snow in the January 2022 North American blizzard, the most of any place in the state.

+WOBM-FM radio started broadcasting from Bayville in March 1968.
+The station relocated to studios in Toms River in 2013.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Bayville include: